lsun-21/IMA205/README.md

 # IMA205
-Apprentissage pour l'image et la reconnaissance d'objets

-Ce cours présente les techniques principales de machine learning pour l'analyse d'images.
-Plus précisément :
+Machine learning for image and object recognition

+This course presents the main machine learning techniques for image analysis.
+More precisely :

-- Introduction à l'apprentissage non supervisé ("curse of dimensionality", ACP, ACI, NNMF)
+- Introduction to unsupervised learning ("curse of dimensionality", ACP, ACI, NNMF)
-- Introduction à l'apprentissage supervisé (overfitting, OLS, Ridge, LASSO, LDA, QDA)
+- Introduction to supervised learning (overfitting, OLS, Ridge, LASSO, LDA, QDA)
-- SVM (Séparateur à vaste marge)
+- SVM (Large Margin Separator)
-- Arbres de décision et forêts aléatoires
+- Decision trees and random forests
-- Apprentissage ensembliste
+- Ensemblistic learning
-- Réseaux de neurones articifiels (ANNs)
+- Artificial neural networks (ANNs)
-- Réseaux de neurones convolutif (CNNs)
+- Convolutional neural networks (CNNs)

+***
+My Results:

+I ranked 9th out of 90 in the challenge, which is an excellent result.